shakes76/PatternAnalysis-2024/recognition/GFNet_Shogo/README.md

 <p style="text-align:center;">Table2: parameters we tuned.</p>

 ## Results
-We repeated the training 15 times to search for the optimal parameters while examining the evolution of the validation loss.
-The graph below shows the transition of the best validation loss obtained in each trial.
+We repeated the training 15 times to search for the optimal parameters while monitoring the progression of the validation loss.
+The graph below shows the trend of the best validation loss achieved in each trial.

 ![loss across trials](./images/loss_per_trial.png)
 <p style="text-align:center;">Figure2: The best validation loss for each trial</p>